gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-POLITICS FATAL.
-Causes the Suicide of a Peoria, III., Preacher.
-Became Manager of Gov. Yates' Senatorial Campaign.
-STORIES CAME OUT Which Led to an Investigation of Moral Character.
-Runs on His Banks Were Added to His Troubles.
+TOO MANY IRONS PASTOR ENDS LIFE Prominent Baptist Preacher, Bank President and Politician Kills Himself.
+WAS FIVE YEARS IN PEORIA Serious Charges Against Him---One Bank Does Not Open Doors.
 Peoria, Ill., Feb.
-6.-Rev. George H. Simmons, pastor of the First Baptist church, president of the Interstate Savings bank and the People's Savings bank, and recently appointed manager of the Yates senatorial campaign in Peoria county, was found dead in bed this morning.
-He nas been the object of investigation at the hands of the state's attorney, by two banks, and his congregation on grave charges and it is presumed to be a case of suicide.
-The body was found by his wife when she called Him to breakfast.
-Simmons left a letter in which he said this was his last night on earth.
-It said: "No blame must attach to ex-Governor Yates nor his associates.
-He simply gave me an opportunity which his opponents and my enemies have prevented my using.
-The last line, "time fails me should I attempt to write personal messages," indicates Simmons was dying as he brought this letter to a close.
-Physicians who were hastily summoned are of the opinion his death was caused by cyanide of potassium.
-Bank Didn't Open.
-The People's Savings bank. of which Simmons was president, in the workmen's quarter of the city, did not open its doors this morning.
-Cashier Look said it would remain closed until some future action was determine.1 on.
-There was a run on the bank yesterday and at 10 o'clock this morning a large crowd surrounded the building clamoring for their money.
-The Interstate Savings bank of which he was president up to yesterday, when his resignation was accepted and E. C. Heidrich elected in his stead, was also the object of runs yesterday and today.
-Early this morning the bank building was crowded with depositors demanding their money.
-Cashier Anicker said they would be able to stand the drain.
-Dr. Simmons same to the First Baptist church five years ago from Terre Haute, Ind., and had been remarkably successful.
-He secured national publicity two years ago, by advocating a dramatization of the life of Christ, He became local manager of the senatorial campaign of former Governor Yates a week ago, and shortly after serious stories affecting his morals were circulated.
-State's Attorney Scholes undertook an investigation yesterday and secured some sensational confessions from boys of his congregation.
-Dr. Simmons was 40 years old.
-He held charges in Texas, Jackson, Tenn., and Louisville, Ky., before coming here.
+6.-Rev. George H. Simmons, pastor of the First Baptist church, the president of the Interstate Savings bank and of the People's Savings bank, and recently appointed manager of the Yates senatorial campaign in Peoria county, was found dead in bed this morning.
+He had been the object of an investigation at the hands of the state's attorney, by the two banks and by his congregation, on grave charges, and it is presumed to be a case of suicide.
+Potassium Cyanide Did Work.
+Physicians expressed the opinion that the death was caused by cyanide of potassium.
+The Peoples Savings bank, in the workmen's quarters, did not open its doors this morning.
+There was a run on the bank yesterday and a large crowd gathered there this morning.
+The Interstate Savings bank was also subjected to a run yesterday and today.
+Dr. Simmons came to the First Baptist church five years ago and has been remarkably succesful.
+He secured national publicity two years ago by advocating the dramatizing of the life of Christ.
+He became local manager of the senatorial campaign of former Governor Yates a week ago, and shortly afterwards serious storjes affecting his morals were circulated.
+State's Attorney Scholes undertook the investigation yesterday and secured some sensational confessions from the boys of his congregation.
+Dr. Simmons was 40 years of age.
+He had held charges in Texas, Tennessee and Kentucky before coming here.

 Click image to open full size in new tab